by Matt Slick

-The Gospel of Judas was developed by a Gnostic sect in the second century A.D and was was originally written in Greek around 130-170.
+The Gospel of Judas was developed by a Gnostic sect in the second century A.D and was originally written in Greek around 130-170.
 This fact alone tells us that it was not authored by Judas himself.
 The oldest extant copy is a Coptic manuscript written in Sahidic (last phase of ancient Egyptian) in the fourth or fifth century.

-The gospel of Judas is included in a 62-page papyrus1 manuscript that was uncovered in Egypt during the 1950's or 1960's.2 The translator of the Gospel of Judas is Rodolphe Kasser of the University of Geneva, a leading Coptic Scholar and the contents are due to be released in April, 2006.
-At the date of writing this article (April 7th, 2006), the complete translated text of this pseudepigraphal writing is unavailable.
+The gospel of Judas is included in a 62-page papyrus1 manuscript that was uncovered in Egypt during the 1950's or 1960's.2 The translator of the Gospel of Judas is Rodolphe Kasser of the University of Geneva, a leading Coptic Scholar; and the contents are due to be released in April, 2006.
+At the date of writing this article (April 7th, 2006), the complete translated text of this pseudepigraphical writing is unavailable.
 However, at CNN.com we have the following excerpts:

 "The newly translated document's text begins: 'The secret account of the revelation that Jesus spoke in conversation with Judas Iscariot.'